easemob/easemob-im-server-sdk/README.md

 This project provides a facade for our RESTful API so that you can focus on the business logic.

 ```
-This project is currently under development.
+This project is under heavy development, the API will change rapidly until first release.
 ```

 ## Register your app